Aboriginal Liaison Unit

 - Bring extra clothing if necessary.

-- Have accommodation booked by referring agency (eg: Patient Assistance Transport Scheme – Isolated Patient Travel & Accommodation Assistance Scheme) either at the Aboriginal Hostels or accommodation close to the Women's and Children's Hospital at a motel/hotel.
+- Have accommodation booked by your referring agency (eg: Patient Assistance Transport Scheme, Isolated Patient Travel & Accommodation Assistance Scheme) either at the Aboriginal Hostels or in accommodation close to the Women's and Children's Hospital at a motel/hotel.
 No accommodation is available at the Women's and Children's Hospital.
-The Aboriginal hotels can be contacted – www.ahl.gov.au
+Information on Aboriginal Hostels can be found at the Aboriginal Hostels Limited web site.

 - Bring ID – (Health Care Card, Pension card, Medicare care)